telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-3.1.md

 1. Later in the tutorial we will make sure that the ReportsController is able to resolve the definitions for the requested reports from this project folder.

-> It is recommended to use declarative definitions (TRDP/TRDX/TRBP) authored using the [Standalone Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%}) or the [Overview]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}) in order to take advantage of their design-time tooling because the VS integrated report designer tooling is still not available in .NET Core projects.
+> It is recommended to use declarative definitions (TRDP/TRDX/TRBP) authored using the [Standalone Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%}) or the [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}) in order to take advantage of their design-time tooling because the VS integrated report designer tooling is still not available in .NET Core projects.
 Existing .NET Framework report libraries can be migrated to declarative report definitions as well.
 The other available approach is designing reports in a separate Telerik Report Library created against .NET Framework 4.0+ which later must be migrated to a .NET Standard or .NET Core library.
 For more information, please refer to [Guidance for using reports from an existing .NET Framework 4+ report library in a .NET Core application](knowledge-base/use-existing-report-library-in-net-core-app) knowledge based article.
 Design-time support is not yet provided for .NET Core Telerik Report Library (Class Library) projects storing the report definitions.

 ## Add the required dependencies